Documentation Docs

 Conditional Survey Logic (Triggers)

 Triggers allow you to implement additional logic that isn't related to read-only or required state or visibility.
 Each trigger is associated with an expression and an action.
 A survey re-evaluates this expression each time values used in it are changed.
-If the expression returns true, the survey preforms the associated action.
+If the expression returns true, the survey performs the associated action.

 The following triggers are available: